 The Earthquakes without Frontiers partnership brings together earth scientists, social scientists and practitioners in the communication of scientific knowledge to policy makers, including from the Departments of Earth Sciences, University of Oxford, the Department of Applied Social Sciences, the Kazakhstan National Data Center and the Kazakh-British Technical University, Kazakhstan, the Institute of Seismology, Kyrgyzstan and in Nepal, the Nepal Risk Reduction Consortium, the National Society for Earthquake Technology and the Nepal School of Social Work.
 Focused on North-East China, Iran and Central Asia, and the Himalayan mountain front, the researchers work closely with local scientists, policy-makers, and both government and non-governmental organisations to achieve the partnership's core aims: to provide increases in knowledge of distribution of earthquake hazards in the continental interiors; to identify pathways to increased resilience in the populations exposed to these hazards; and to secure long term gains by establishing a well-networked, interdisciplinary partnership.

-There are currently over 500 students from South and Central Asia, just over two-thirds of whom are from India and the majority of whom are graduate students.
+There are currently around 570 students from South and Central Asia, just over two-thirds of whom are from India and the majority of whom are graduate students.
 Just under half are studying subjects in the Social Sciences, whilst a quarter are in the Mathematical, Physical and Life Sciences division.